 Click HERE to check out the new Utah College and Career Readiness Parent Tool Kit!!

-Individual meetings with parents and students begin in February.
-These meetings will include an overview of what students should be doing during the spring of the junior year and through the fall of senior year to prepare for college.
-Topics emphasized include graduation requirements, ACT and SAT exams, financial aid and scholarship information, and the college application process.
-Students are also advised as to what courses they will need to complete to meet graduation requirements as well as what courses are recommended for college admissions and the students’ future plans.
+Counselors begin the college and career readiness process with 11th grade students by meeting with them and a parent to discuss college and career readiness.
+We discuss how to pick a college and searching for scholarships.
+Juniors are given information on the ACT and how to prepare and planning for senior year and college applications.
+The ACT test is administered to all juniors in March.
+Meetings also include an overview of what students should be doing during the spring of the junior year and through the fall of senior year to prepare for college.
+Topics also emphasized include graduation requirements, financial aid and scholarship information, and the college application process.
+Students are advised as to what courses they will need to complete to meet graduation requirements as well as what courses are recommended for college admissions and the students’ future plans.
 Students and parents are welcomed to ask questions about the college application process, admissions requirements, post high school plans, paying for college, etc.

 For seniors, counselors spend the months of September and October meeting individually with all seniors assisting them with any and all of their post secondary planning as well as checking credits for progress towards graduation.
 Counselors discuss what students need to be doing right away in the college application process and scholarship searches as well as important upcoming dates and deadlines.
 Some important activities offered to seniors are; College Day, Take ACTION Night, Paying for College Night and FAFSA Completion Night.